 James Ussher's chronology of 1650 and later chronologies have been used extensively in many editions of the King James Bible.
-They show the fall of Jerusalem as occurring around 586 BC, and followed Ptolemy's secular Canon of Kings (160 AD) - a list which excluded Darius the Mede.
+They show the fall of Jerusalem as occurring around 586 BC, and follow Ptolemy's secular

 This introduced an 80 (or so) year discrepancy back to the foundation of the temple, which Ussher recorded as occurring in 1012 BC (instead of 931 BC).
 However, his use of that year being the "480th year" since the Exodus fails to account for 94 "enslaved" / uncounted years during the period of the Judges, as seen in Paul's account in the Book of Acts click here for these years.
-So it introduced a nett discrepancy of 14 years (or so) — the Exodus was recorded by him as occurring about 1491 BC (rather than 1505 BC) and Adam created in Oct 4004 BC (rather than Sep-Oct 4019 BC).
+So it introduced a nett discrepancy of 14 years (or so) — the Exodus was recorded by him as occurring about 1491 BC (rather than 1505 BC) and Adam created in October, at the Jewish start of 4004 BC (rather than 4018 BC).